ONSdigital/eq-terraform/README.md

 1. eb list (will give you the environment name)
 1. eb deploy <your-env-name>

+## Alerting
+A webhook will need to be created for a new integration via https://api.slack.com/incoming-webhooks Alternatively, your team may already have a webhook url created to send messages to your slack.

+You will need to create a slack channel with the name, `eq-<your-env-name>-alerts`

+Eg. eq-preprod-alerts

 ## IAM Role
 Currently for this to work you need to add the CloudWatchFullAccess policy to the IAM role aws-elasticbeanstalk-ec2-role using the IAM console in AWS